 Print

-Curried pumpkin soup is a hearty and complete meal when accompanied by a slice of sourdough bread or naan.
-It only takes 30 minutes to make, so it is a nutritious and delicious option for busy weeknights.
+Curried pumpkin soup is a hearty and complete meal when accompanied by a side of rice or naan.
+It only takes 30 minutes to make this nutritious weeknight meal.

 Ingredients